Veterinarian Fayetteville, NC

-- Annual Blood Chemistry Screening and Urinalysis - We have a full in house laboratory for anything from annual or pre-surgical screening to emergency visits.
+- Annual Blood Chemistry Screening and Urinalysis - We recommend blood screening on an annual basis for any dog or cat over 5 years old.
+We have a full in house laboratory and reference (send out) laboratory for anything from annual or pre-surgical screening to emergency visits.
 These tests can help detect diseases like diabetes, kidney disease, and hyperthyroidism even before clinical signs develop.
 If detected early, we have more treatment options available and the quality of life of your pet is greatly improved.
 Please ask about these tests at your next visit.

 - Heartworm Prevention - Due to the high prevalence in the area, if a dog lives in Fayetteville, NC or the surrounding area, he is at a very high risk of being bitten by a mosquito that is infected with the transmissible stage of heartworms.
 Even indoor dogs have to venture outside for potty breaks and are at great risk in this limited time.
 Heartworm disease is a serious and potentially fatal disease caused by adult worms that are about a foot long.
 These worms live in the heart, lungs, and blood vessels in between, and cause severe lung disease, heart failure, and damage to other organs in the body.
 We have several great monthly preventatives available either for heartworm prevention alone, or combined for heartworm and flea prevention.